Bell grew up a fan of the Texas Rangers.

-Late in the 2014 season, Bradenton manager Tom Prince compared him to Prince’s former Pirates teammate, Bobby Bonilla, for his size, switch-hitting ability and potential pop.
+In 2014, Bradenton manager Tom Prince compared him to Prince’s former Pirates teammate, Bobby Bonilla, for his size, switch-hitting ability and potential pop.

 Most scouts consider Bell’s hitting ability better than his power presently, but he has the potential to hit 20-25 homers annually as he matures.

+Josh has become more patient in his approach at the plate.
 "I like working counts," said Bell, who endeavors to walk more than he strikes out.
 "I like drawing walks when I can.
 Right now it's working out for me and hopefully I can keep going with it."

 His stature screams slugger, but his composure has led to only one home run thus far, and that doesn't bother Bell, who has come to realize that he was pushed too hard for the long ball early in his career.
 The results have allowed him to collect 60 hits, tied for the league lead, while smacking seven doubles and a career-high five triples.